dart-lang/sdk/docs/language/informal/instantiate-to-bound.md

 parameter `X` that corresponds to the omitted type argument does not have a simple bound.*

-When a type annotation _T_ on the form `qualified` denotes a generic class (*so _T_ is raw*), instantiate to bound is used to provide the missing type argument list.
+When a type annotation _T_ on the form `typeName` denotes a generic class or generic type alias (*so _T_ is raw*), instantiate to bound is used to provide the missing type argument list.
 It is a compile-time error if the instantiate to bound process fails.

 *Other mechanisms may be considered for this situation, e.g., inference could be used to select a possible type annotation, and type arguments